ZhangYi19941217/ndn-wrapper/README.md

 # ndn-wrapper
-the wrapper is compatible with ndn-cxx install ndn-cxx and then compile/install this wrapper
+the wrapper is compatible with ndn-cxx.\n install ndn-cxx and then compile/install this wrapper.